Cosmic Theories on Mistakes: Block Universe, Butterfly Effect & Quantum Realities

 (Source: Generative AI)

 You might find my recent article on "What AI Can't Do" an interesting read.
-Please don't forget to check out and share your comments and thoughts.
+Please don't forget to check it out and share your comments and thoughts.

-Some of the most controversial and famous theories in Modern Science.
+Some of the Most Controversial and Famous Theories in Modern Science

 1. The Block Universe Theory